 The world of blonde squirrels is a fascinating one.
 From the science behind their rare color to the conservation efforts to keep them safe, there is much to learn about these animals.

 I hope this blog has given you a better understanding of the fascinating world of blonde squirrels.
-If you’re interested in learning more, check out the Free VIP Squirrel Scoop Insider Magazine or follow us on social media for more updates.
+Check out the Free VIP Squirrel Scoop Insider Magazine or follow us on social media for more updates.

 I wonder if some similar gene was responsible for Chloé’s tail turning golden.